 Supporting international collaboration is a strategic priority for the University of Melbourne.
-We work with international organisations whose strategic objectives and research interests align with our own.
-Our partners share our commitment to high-quality joint research and research training activities.
-This drives us both to push boundaries.
-Together, we discover new knowledge that benefits society at a global level.
+We work with international organisations whose research interests and values align with our own and who share our commitment to high-quality joint research and research training activities.
+This drives us both to push boundaries together as we discover new knowledge that benefits society at a global level.

 How do research partnerships create impact?

 International research partnerships make a difference to the lives of people around the world.
 They create knowledge that leads to better, healthier and more sustainable societies.
 Recent partnership discoveries include:

 - using technology to boost confidence in public transport during the pandemic.
 The threat of catching COVID-19 has driven a shift from public transport to cars.
 But connective technology offers a new way to keep people moving in a sustainable way.

 - understanding why the rare silk of the Australian basket-web spider is so strong.
 These new insights could help to produce artificial spider silks.
 Artificial silks have already shown strong potential for textile and medical applications.

 Message from the Pro Vice-Chancellor (Graduate and International Research)

 The University of Melbourne partners internationally on research that addresses global challenges.
 These include social, economic, health, and environmental challenges.
 Our partnerships enhance our collective research and research training opportunities, and instil a truly global perspective into research.
 As partners, we benefit from each other’s complementary expertise.
 This enables us to undertake joint research programs with high impact.
 Professor Justin Zobel, Pro Vice-Chancellor (Graduate and International Research)

 Collaboration between institutions and researchers is fundamental to success.
 We commit to long-term partnerships that are based on trust, openness and shared goals.
 And we will work with you to ensure the partnership benefits both parties.